Hen Party Planning Checklist for Brighton | 2026 Guide

 Discuss the hen's preferences for the weekend.

-Even if it's a surprise, get some hints about her favourite Brighton spots or types of activities she'd enjoy.
+Even for a surprise, get hints about favourite Brighton spots or activity types she would love.

 Create a rough itinerary outline.